naznsan/naznsan/README.md

 I'm interested in software and web development, mainly in the frontend side of things.

-In my spare time I like to read, build plastic models, or go the gym.
+In my spare time I like to read, tinker with electronics, or go the gym.

 ---